open-telemetry/opentelemetry-specification/specification/metrics/api.md

 #### Direct instrument calling convention

-When convenience is more important than performance, or there is no re-use to potentially optimize with bound instruments, users may elect to operate directly on metric instruments, supplying labels at the call site.
-This method offers the greatest convenience possible
+When convenience is more important than performance, or when values are not known ahead of time, users may elect to operate directly on metric instruments, meaning to supply labels at the call site.
+This method offers the greatest convenience possible.

 For example, to update a single counter: